 Report Library

-Rituximab combined with chemotherapy (chemoimmunotherapy) is currently the standard of care for first-line therapy and leads to a cure in approximately 50–60% of patients.
-A Phase III trial recently reported that adding Polivy, an anti-CD79b antibody-drug conjugate, to rituximab + chemotherapy results in improved progression-free survival.
-If approved, the Polivy combination will seek to become the new standard of care for first-line patients.
+Rituximab combined with chemotherapy (chemoimmunotherapy) is the standard of care for first-line (1L) therapy and leads to cure in approximately 50–60% of patients.
+A Phase III trial, POLARIX, reported that adding Polivy, an anti-CD79b antibody-drug conjugate, to rituximab + chemotherapy results in improved progression-free survival.
+POLARIX supported 1L supplementary approvals in the EU (May 2022), Japan (August 2022), and US (April 2023).
+The Polivy combination is set to become the new standard of care for 1L patients with higher-risk disease who can tolerate slightly more toxicity.

-Rituximab combined with platinum-based chemotherapy followed by consolidation with high-dose chemotherapy and autologous stem cell transplant is the historical standard treatment for second-line, transplant-eligible patients.
-In April 2022, Yescarta received FDA approval for patients refractory to first-line chemoimmunotherapy or who relapse within 12 months of first-line chemoimmunotherapy.
-In March 2022, Breyanzi was approved in Japan for the second-line setting, and is currently under FDA regulatory review with a PDUFA date in June 2022.
-Datamonitor Healthcare expects Yescarta and Breyanzi to play a major role in the second-line setting, displacing ASCT for first-line refractory patients or those who relapse within 12 months.
+Rituximab combined with platinum-based chemotherapy followed by consolidation with high dose chemotherapy and autologous stem cell transplant (ASCT) is the historical standard treatment for transplant-eligible second-line (2L) patients.
+In 2022, Yescarta and Breyanzi received FDA approval for patients refractory to 1L chemoimmunotherapy or who relapse within 12 months of 1L chemoimmunotherapy.
+Breyanzi’s US approval also includes patients not eligible for transplant regardless of time to relapse.
+Yescarta and Breyanzi are also approved in the EU and Japan for this 2L setting and are expected to displace ASCT for 1L refractory patients or those who relapse within 12 months.

 This Datamonitor Healthcare report contains a Disease Analysis module.